Hedge Funds Risks and Returns

 Hedge fund managers specialize in using sophisticated derivatives, such as futures contracts, options, and collateralized debt obligations.
 Derivatives allow hedge fund managers to profit even when the stock market is going down.
 Hedge fund managers can use put options, or can sell stocks short.
 Basically, these products all do two things: they use small amounts of money, or leverage, to control large amounts of stocks or commodities.
 Second, they pay out by a particular point in time.
 The combination of leverage and timing means that managers make outsize returns when they correctly predict the market's rise or fall.

 Since hedge funds aren't as well regulated as the stock market, they have free rein to invest in these high return, but speculative, financial vehicles.
-For more, see SEC Bulletin on Hedge Funds.
+The SEC Bulletin on Hedge Funds gives a primer on hedge funds and how to choose a hedge fund manager.

 Hedge Fund Risks